hapijs/hapi/docs/Reference.md

 ## Plugin interface

-Plugins provide an extensiblity platform for both general purpose utilities such as [batch requests](https://github.com/spumko/bassmaster) and for application business logic.
+Plugins provide an extensibility platform for both general purpose utilities such as [batch requests](https://github.com/spumko/bassmaster) and for application business logic.
 Instead of thinking about a web server as a single entity with a unified routing table, plugins enable developers to break their application into logical units, assembled together in different combinations to fit the development, testing, and deployment needs.